 What are Website Terms and Conditions of Sale?

-All of your important terms and conditions are included in this document, such as payment, delivery, refunds and warranty.
+They form a legal agreement that customers accept when they place an order through your website.
+All of your important ecommerce terms and conditions are included in this document, such as payment, delivery, refunds and warranty.

 Do I need this on my ecommerce website?

 Yes, it’s a legal requirement under Australian Consumer Law.
 You MUST display T&Cs on your website if you are selling online.
 ACL gives consumers certain rights and guarantees relating to refunds, repairs or replacement of goods and services.

 The ACCC can issue fines for websites that are non-compliant.